Beards Have More Bacteria Than Dog Fur, Claims New Study

 “The researchers found a significantly higher bacterial load in specimens taken from the men’s beards compared with the dogs’ fur.”

+Even worse, some of the men reportedly had dangerous bacteria in their beards.
 The study looked at 18 different male beards and compared the findings with 30 dogs’ neck fur.
 The dogs were chosen from a range of different breeds.
-And even worse, some of the men reportedly had dangerous bacteria in their beards.
-The specimens were scanned using an MRI.
+And the specimens were scanned using an MRI.

 The Beard Liberation Front clapped back, saying that “I think it’s possible to find all sorts of unpleasant things if you took swabs from people’s hair and hands and then tested them.
 I don’t believe that beards in themselves are unhygienic.
 There seems to be a constant stream of negative stories about beards that suggest it’s more about pogonophobia [the fear of beards] than anything else.”